-In the Notice, the Commission poses questions relating to the adequacy of the transparency of transmission formula rate (TFR) protocols.
-40 Current TFR processes use a formulaic approach that consists of two key components: (1) templates outlining the rate calculation; and (2) protocols that set out procedures for stakeholder participation and access to information.
-With respect to protocols, utilities using TFRs are required to submit annual updates and supporting documentation with the Commission for interested parties to review.
-Through these protocols, interested parties can submit discovery requests to review, verify, and challenge these annual updates on a defined annual timeline.
+In another unfounded and myopic request, the OCC asks the Commission to "consider requiring the Ohio Transmission Utilities to use only a stated-rate approach to determining transmission rates for transmission services provided in Ohio."34 As discussed below, the Commission should deny OCC's request.
+Current formula rate processes use a structured approach that consists of: (1) templates outlining the rate calculations; and (2) protocols that set out procedures for stakeholder participation and access to information.
+With respect to protocols, utilities using transmission formula rates are required to submit annual updates and supporting documentation with the Commission for interested parties to review.
+Through these protocols, interested parties can submit discovery requests to review, verify, and challenge the rate calculations included within these annual updates on a defined annual timeline.

-A recent Primer on TFRs prepared by London Economics International provides a thorough description of how TFR protocols establish the parameters of stakeholder discovery, review, interaction with the transmission owners, and oversight of updates, including timelines for review, requesting information, and raising challenges.41 As the report explains, TFR protocols typically cover the following elements:
+A recent Primer on Transmission Formula Rates prepared by London Economics International for WIRES provides a thorough description of how transmission formula rate protocols establish the parameters of stakeholder discovery, review, interaction with transmission owners, and oversight of updates, including timelines for review, requesting information, and raising challenges.35 As the report explains, transmission formula rate protocols typically cover the following elements:

-- definitions of key terms, such as "Interested Party," which is the designation for entities that have the right to review and challenge a utility's calculations under its TFR template; - provisions for calculating the revenue requirement each year (and true-up for utilities operating under a forward-looking TFR), including how the calculations will be performed, how and when the informational updates with results will be posted (in both draft and final form), how and when notice of publication will be provided, the contents of the annual update, provisions for any meetings convened by the utility to discuss the filings, and requirements for filing annual updates with the Commission;
+- Definitions of key terms, such as "Interested Party," which is the designation for entities that have the right to review and challenge a utility's calculations under its FERC approved transmission formula rate template; - Provisions for calculating the revenue requirement each year (and true-up for utilities operating under a forward-looking transmission formula rate), including how the calculations will be performed, how and when the informational updates with results will be posted (in both draft and final form), how and when notice of publication will be provided, the contents of the annual update, provisions for any meetings convened by the utility to discuss the filings, and requirements for filing annual updates with the Commission;